Albrighton Hall, Shrewsbury: Later owners

 In 1848 William Spurrier died and his daughter Mary inherited the house.
 Mary was the wife of General Edward Mortlock Studd.
 He sold the property in 1853 to William Hanbury Sparrow of Penn Court.
 He did not live there and instead rented it to wealthy tenants.
 One of these was William Cope (1813-1885) a barrister who lived there from about 1855 until 1870.
 He is listed in the book “Shropshire Arms and Lineages”.

 William Hanbury Sparrow died in 1867 and the house was inherited by his son William Mander Sparrow (1812-1881).
 He owned the Horsely Fields Iron and Tin Plate Works, and the Osier Bed blast furnaces at Wolverhampton.
 He was also a Justice of the Peace for the counties of Staffordshire and Shropshire, a Deputy-Lieutenant for the county of Stafford, and served the office of High Sheriff for that county in 1873.
 He moved into Albrighton Hall with his wife Alice when William Cope moved out in 1870.
 They had no children so when he died in 1881 the Hall was inherited by his nephew William Arthur Brown.

 William Arthur Brown (1847-1913) was the son of George Gwynn Brown of Mytton Grange, Stourport and his mother was Louisa Sparrow sister of William Mander Sparrow.
 When he inherited his uncle’s property he changed his name to Sparrow.
 He married in 1873 Amy Ellen Baldwin, daughter of George Baldwin, an ironmaster.
 The couple had three sons and two daughters.
 When he died in 1913 his eldest son George William Sparrow inherited the house.

 Captain George William Sparrow (1876-1918) was educated at the University of Oxford and helped his father run the estate.
 When the First World War started in 1914 he joined the King's Shropshire Light Infantry.
 He survived almost the whole War then in October 1918 he was hit by a sniper bullet in France and was killed.
 Albrighton Hall was inherited by his brother John Arthur Gwynn Sparrow.

 John Arthur Gwynn Sparrow (1880-1956) was a medical doctor.
 He became High Sheriff of Shropshire in 1930.
-He sold the Hall and in 1953 it was converted into The Royal National College for the Blind.
+During the Second World War the Convent of the Sacred Heart at Tunbridge Wells was evacuated to the Hall, where Catholic priest, poet and editor Henry Edward George Rope was chaplain.
+Sparrow sold the Hall and in 1953 it was converted to accommodate male students of the Royal National College for the Blind when based in Shropshire.
 It was bought by Macdonald Hotels in the late 1990s, and then by Mercure Hotels in April 2007.